Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be quite annoying.

 Just sprinkle some around your plants, porch, and other areas in your yard where you see flying June bugs and their grubs.

-The only downside is that you need to reapply it after heavy rain or irrigation because water washes away the powder.
+The only downside is that you must reapply it after heavy rain or irrigation because water washes the powder away.

 6. Beneficial Nematodes

-These are microscopic roundworms that attack and kill soil-dwelling insects like June bug grub worms.
+These microscopic roundworms attack and kill soil-dwelling insects like June bug grub worms.

 The nematodes seek out their prey.
 They then release beneficial bacteria into the insect’s body that will kill it in 24 to 48 hours.